uberto/kondor-json/README.md

 expectThat(actual).isEqualTo(expectedCustomer)
 ```

-`isEquivalentJson` compare two Json strings and return success if they are equivalent:
+`isEquivalentJson` compares two Json strings and return Success if they are equivalent:

 ```kotlin
 val json1 = """